gjftns7220/Sea_temperature_and_salinity_prediction/README.md

 Welcome to the GitHub repository showcasing our Best Innovative Design winning solution for the Ocean of Data Challenge – Coast to Coast to Coast, a collaborative effort by DeepSense, the Canadian Integrated Ocean Observing System (CIOOS), and various partners.
 As a proud participant from the University of Alberta, I am excited to present my innovative machine-learning approach tailored for forecasting sea temperature and salinity.

+This challenge, which ran from November 1st to November 20th, 2023, brought together 240 talented students from 10 different Canadian post-secondary institutions.
+It provided a platform for us to apply advanced machine-learning techniques to understand and solve complex oceanic issues.

 [Video Presentation - Extended Version](https://youtu.be/9YQ4zv3rX-A?si=EWHYAtuFVZEA7GbM)

 [Winner Announcement](https://www.linkedin.com/feed/update/urn:li:activity:7135340703865315330/)